igutwins/sinatra-final-project/README.md

 # sinatra-final-project
 IC Sentiment Tracking Tool

+To run this program, clone and download the repository, run "bundle install" in your terminal, and use "shotgun" to view the app on localhost:9393.

 Purpose:

 For Investment Committee members at a Private Equity firm to document their views on an investment's merits.